 Gatekeepers.
 Another category of people who could help spot potential youth suicides includes teachers, barbers, beauticians, bartenders, gym teachers, religious counselors, neighbors, relatives, and other adults who are neither parents of the potential youth suicide victim nor health care professionals.
 In some cases students could also be trained to identify their peers at high risk of suicide.
 As with the previous set of questions we are concerned here with potential youth suicides who are not currently being seen by professionals; our intention is to alert these "gatekeepers" to the signs and symptoms of potential youth suicide, so that they will refer the potential youth suicides for professional care.
 When estimating the impact of this intervention, keep in mind that achieving a referral by this route might well require several steps.
-First, the gatekeeper must spot the potential youth suicide; then the gatekeeper, the individual, or the individual or the parents of the individual; and third, either the gatekeeper, the individual, or the individual's parents must successfully refer the individual to a professional.
+First, the gatekeeper must spot the potential youth suicide; then the gatekeeper, the individual, or the individual's parents must successfully refer the individual to a professional.